Bangladesh Women's Cricket League: History

-Following the success of Bangladesh in 2018 Women's Twenty20 Asia Cup, plans were going on to establish a two-day red-ball match for women since August 2018.
+Following the success of Bangladesh in the 2018 Women's Twenty20 Asia Cup, plans were going on to establish a two-day red-ball match for women since August 2018.
 In April 2021, the International Cricket Council awarded permanent women's Test status to the Bangladesh women's national cricket team.
-The lack of a domestic first-class cricket competition for women prevented Bangladesh to start playing Test matches.
+The lack of a domestic first-class cricket competition for women prevented Bangladesh from starting to play Test matches.
 The 2022–23 edition is the first-ever women's multi-day competition in Bangladesh, launched by the Bangladesh Cricket Board in March 2023.
-The inaugural tournament was inaugurated by the chairman of BCB women's wing Shafiul Alam Chowdhury Nadel, at Sheikh Abu Naser Stadium in Khulna.
-The competition was introduced to prepare women cricketers for Test cricket and adapt themselves to the longer version of the game.
+The inaugural tournament was inaugurated by the chairman of BCB women's wing, Shafiul Alam Chowdhury Nadel, at Sheikh Abu Naser Stadium in Khulna.
+The competition was introduced to prepare women cricketers for Test cricket and help them adapt to the longer version of the game.

 The first edition of the tournament took place from 30 March to 8 April 2023 in a round-robin format.
-All the matches ended in a draw and thus the championship was clinched by Team Meghna in terms of quotient.
+All the matches ended in a draw, and thus the championship was clinched by Team Meghna in terms of quotient.